taniguhi/hello-workd/README.md

 # hello-workd
-it's my first repository called hello-world
+it's my first repository called hello-world.
+I'll add changes to my branch to learn how it works.